twajr/ckad-prep-notes/README.md

 The exam is about speed and efficiency.
 If you spend very much time looking at documentation, you will have zero chance of completing the many questions.
 With that said, the following will help with time management.
 I've aligned the tips to follow the curriculum.
 This section is best used to provide a quick overview of the curriculum along with the needed kubectl commands for a hands-on exam.

 ## CORE CONCEPTS
 The core concepts section covers the core K8s API and its primitives and resources.
 It also covers the important concept of a POD.
-This is the basic unit of deployment for app developers and so this 'POD' concept is important understand as well as how it is managed with kubectl.
+This is the basic unit of deployment for app developers and so this 'POD' concept is important to understand as well as how they are managed with kubectl.
 To me, this is embodied in the kubectl RUN command.

 ### Using the RUN command for Pods
 The RUN command allows quick creation of the various high-level execution resources in k8s, and provides speed, which we need for the exam.

 The specific, underlying resource created from a particular RUN command is based on its 'generator'.
-For example, by default the run creates a deployment.
+For example, by default RUN creates a deployment.
 However, it can also create a POD, or JOB, or CRONJOB, based on various flags, in particular the ---restart flag.
 This is handy.
 ```
 $ kubectl run nginx --image=nginx   (deployment)
 $ kubectl run nginx --image=nginx --restart=Never   (pod)